nikomatsakis/rust-latam-2019/content/index.md

 - removing the runtime and garbage collector
 - adopting cargo
 - introducing the `Poll` trait (well, time will tell, but I think so)

+???

+There is no way we would have gotten here without an open process.
+Here is a very incomplete list of great ideas that were crucial.

 --